 Problems arise, however, when local farmers are forced to switch to palm oil cultivation by distant political authorities or national and international agriculture and food companies whose first priority is economic profit.
-In this case, great expanses of forests are felled and the land is converted into a palm oil monoculture (Figure 2).
+In these cases, great expanses of forests are typically felled and the land is converted into a palm oil monoculture (Figure 2).
 The negative impact of these large-scale transitions have been well-documented in Indonesia and Malaysia.
-These include species extinction, soil erosion, air and water pollution, elevated CO2 emissions, child labor, adult worker abuse, and land rights conflicts with indigenous people.
+These impacts include species extinction, soil erosion, air and water pollution, elevated CO2 emissions, child labor, adult worker abuse, and land rights conflicts with indigenous people.

 Palm oil cultivation has also been recently introduced on the other side of the world, in the lush tropical rainforests of Latin America.
 There, twelve countries have already destroyed huge tracts of tropical rainforest to grow African palm.

 Guatemala currently produces the highest yield of palm oil per hectare than any country in the world.
 When palm oil was first introduced for cultivation in Guatemala, people hoped to avoid the negative environmental, social, and economic effects of the monocultures that were historically problematic for Malaysia and Indonesia.

 Watch this Friends of the Earth video discussing palm oil cultivation from the perspective of Guatemala's Indigenous People.